 At shared branches, credit union Members can make deposits, withdraw cash up to $500, make loan payments, and transfer funds between accounts.
 At UFCU shared branches, you also can get a cash advance on your credit card up to $5,000; however, not all credit union shared branches offer that service.
 It would be best to contact the shared branch before you visit to confirm they are offering the desired service as many financial institutions are experiencing unexpected, temporary closures in response to the Coronavirus (COVID-19) pandemic.

 In addition, shared ATMs provide access to a nationwide network of nearly 30,000 surcharge-free ATMs.
 Note that ATMs at shared branch locations are not fee-free.
 To locate fee-free non-UFCU ATMs, you can visit the ATM Alliance.

 Shared Branch Limitations

 While shared branches bring an added level of convenience for many banking services, they are not intended to serve as full-service locations.
 For example, they do not accept loan applications, and cannot transact business with you by phone.
 You’ll need to know your account number and the name of your host credit union, as shared branches do not have the ability to look up account details.
 In addition, you will need to have an acceptable form of identification such as a driver license, passport, or at UFCU locations, a University of Texas ID card.

 How Do I Find a Location or an ATM When I Need One?

 Visit the Apple® App Store or Google Play™ Store to download the UFCU Mobile Banking app.
-With the latest app, you can find a traditional location with tellers, an interactive financial center, an ATM, or a shared branch and find what you need whenever, wherever you are.
+With the latest app, you can find a traditional location with tellers, an branch, an ATM, or a shared branch and find what you need whenever, wherever you are.